☸️ Buddhism & Jainism in UP

 6. Kaushambi (Prayagraj)

-Kaushambi was the Vatsa kingdom capital and an important teaching centre for Buddha.
+Kaushambi was the Vatsa kingdom capital and an important teaching centre in the Buddhist tradition.

 | Site | Detail |